shivakumardhandapani/3D-Reconstruction/README.md

 - The current implementation uses **grayscale images** for feature detection.
 - Camera intrinsics are assumed to be known and fixed (defined via matrix `K`).
 - Bundle adjustment via **GTSAM** significantly improves reconstruction accuracy.
+- The project file might be too big to display in GitHub, please download to check the codes
 ---